WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 # Architecture

-This is a high-level overview of how ENLIGHTEN is structured.
+This started as a high-level overview of how ENLIGHTEN is structured.
+It kind of evolved into "if I had a few hours to orient a new ENLIGHTEN developer, what would they want to know?"

 I used to lead-off with a graphical diagram but it's grown a bit unwieldy and needs to be re-thunk.
 For now, get a quick sense from rendered [ENLIGHTEN history](https://wasatchphotonics.com/api/ENLIGHTEN/md_docs_2_h_i_s_t_o_r_y.html).

 Note that all classes which start with a capital "Q" are part of Qt.

+Also note that GitHub auto-generates an expanding ToC for Markdown documents under the hamburger menu ;-)

 ## Infrastructure